manifoldai/orbyter-docker/orbyter-ml-dev/README.md

 ## Image overview

 For a complete list all packages, run `pip freeze` in a container.
-For a summary of the useful packages for ML development, see [requirements.txt].
+For a summary of the useful packages for ML development, see [requirements.txt](requirements.txt).

 System: